flagbug/Espera/Readme.md

 Espera can search songs at YouTube, add them to the playlist and stream the video.
 This works completely seamless and songs on your local harddrive can be mixed with YouTube videos.

+### SoundCloud

+Just as with YouTube, you can seamlessly add songs from SoundCloud to your playlist.

 ### Metro (Modern UI)-Style

 Espera uses [MahApps.Metro](http://github.com/MahApps/MahApps.Metro) for theming.
 This gives Espera a beautiful and